yamrock/SecureWH_itemcatalog/README.md

 ###The complete URL to your hosted web application:
 http://52.24.66.8

-###A summary of software you installed and configuration changes made:
+###A summary of software installed and configuration changes made:
 ####Software installed:
 * Apache web server
 * PostgreSQL